 15 Nov Removing a Restrictive Covenant

-Don’t be caught out by a covenant over your land title.
+Don’t be caught out by a covenant over your land title in Melbourne.
 A planning permit can’t be approved if it is contrary to a restrictive covenant on the title.
 If there is a covenant it will need to varied or removed before the proposal can be considered.
 We frequently get contacted by people who are either looking to purchase land with a covenant or own land with a covenant, and so have developed some further information on the process of removing a covenant.

 So, what are the steps to follow: